toshi0607/Go-FAQ-Japanese-Edition/original.md

 ### Why isn’t _X_ in the standard library?

-The standard library’s purpose is to support the runtime, connect to the operating system, and provide key functionality that many Go programs require, such as formatted I/O and networking.
+The standard library’s purpose is to support the runtime library, connect to the operating system, and provide key functionality that many Go programs require, such as formatted I/O and networking.
 It also contains elements important for web programming, including